 Each appeals board will make its recommendation to the university president, who may accept or reject the recommendation.
 Since the university has the power and duty to direct the activities of the institution, nothing in this policy should be construed as to diminish that authority in any way.

 Once a grade has been posted, it can only be changed by the professor who originally awarded the grade.
 If the professor is no longer employed by the university or is not available for some other reason, the request for a grade change should be discussed with the department chairperson.
 Grade changes must be processed on a grade change card and must be approved by the professor and the chairperson of the department in which the course was offered.

 A memorandum of explanation from both instructor and departmental chairperson must accompany any grade change submitted after more than a year has passed since the student received the original grade.
-This information is submitted to the Office of Academic Records and Summer School.
+This information is submitted to the Office of Academic Records and Registration.
 Students may not have their grades changed to a withdrawal “W” without their dean’s approval.

 Grade Release Policy

 Students’ midterm grades and final grades are available on MySRU.

 In accordance with the Family Educational Rights and Privacy Act (FERPA) grades will not be released to a third party (including parents) without the authorization of the student.
 Students may authorize the release of grades to third parties by authorizing such on MySRU